 7. Sagittaria Subulata

-Also known as Tall Narrowleaf Sagittaria, the Sagittaria subulata is a fast-growing grass-like plant originating from South America.
+Also known as Tall Narrowleaf Sagittaria, the Sagittaria subulata is a fast-growing live aquarium plants originating from South America.
 It’s very hardy and grows well in a nutrient-rich environment, whether fully submerged or not.

 Living up to its “Tall” name, the Sagittaria subulata can grow up to 20 inches high, making the plant a great option for both medium and larger-sized aquariums.
 Use it as a middle or background plant depending on how high you want to cultivate it.